MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/nettcpip/Get-NetIPInterface.md

 ```

 ### -DirectedMacWolPattern
-Gets IP interface properties only for interfaces by if they have DirecteMacWolPattern enabled or disabled.
+Gets IP interface properties only for interfaces by if they have DirectedMacWolPattern enabled or disabled.
-DirecteMacWolPattern determines if an IP interface is configured to wake up a computer with directed MAC packet patterns.
+DirectedMacWolPattern determines if an IP interface is configured to wake up a computer with directed MAC packet patterns.
-By default, IP interface properties have DirecteMacWolPattern set to disabled.
+By default, IP interface properties have DirectedMacWolPattern set to disabled.
 The acceptable values for this parameter are:

- -- Enabled: IP Interface properties for interfaces that have DirecteMacWolPattern enabled.
+ -- Enabled: IP Interface properties for interfaces that have DirectedMacWolPattern enabled.

- -- Disabled: IP Interface properties for interfaces that have DirecteMacWolPattern disabled.
+ -- Disabled: IP Interface properties for interfaces that have DirectedMacWolPattern disabled.

 ```yaml
 Type: DirectedMacWolPattern[]